AdrianoDee/2mu2trk_exercise/README.md

 process.onia2MuMuPAT.dimuonSelection=cms.string("2.5 < mass && mass < 3.5") #mass window cuts
 process.onia2MuMuPAT.addMCTruth = cms.bool(False) ## not interested for the moment
 ```
+Then we filter the vents based on the number of µµ candidate we find (at least 1), just to avoid to continue the process when there's none

 ```python
 process.DiMuonCounter = cms.EDFilter('CandViewCountFilter',